• Training structure

 Admission

-The registration is done for students having obtained a L1 SVSE at the FdS of the University of Montpellier, or from an equivalent L1 obtained in another university (or equivalent higher education: preparatory school, possibly DUT, or even BTS).
+Enrolment is open to students who have obtained an L1 SVSE at the FdS of the University of Montpellier, or from an equivalent L1 obtained at another university (or equivalent higher education: preparatory school, possibly DUT, or even BTS).

 Read more